stephenafamo/bob/website/docs/code-generation/configuration.md

 ## Relationships

 Relationships are automatically inferred from foreign key constraints.
-However, in certain cases, it is either not possible or not desireable to add a foreign key relationship.
+However, in certain cases, it is either not possible or not desirable to add a foreign key relationship.

 We can manually describe relationships in the configuration: